ilindh/Engineering-Portfolio/docs/projects/industrial-drone.md

 The drone uses the ELRS protocol with the controller.
 I chose the Radiomaster RP3 ELRS transceiver with two antennas.
 A custom mount was also designed and 3D printed for this.
+The drone also has Telemetry link over MavLink and the drone or its status can be controlled from a laptop.
+The drone is also equipped with GPS and suits for completely automated missions.

 <div align="center">
   <img src="../../images/drone/ELRS_mount.jpg" width="700" />
   <p><em> </em></p>